DKU-MP-Zhang-Group/docs/server users/first_time_use.md

 Before you use server, we strongly recommend you to know the [basic commands on Linux](./Tools/linux_commands.md).

-And if you still fill confuse about Python & conda, here is a [tutorial](./basics/languages/python/python.md).
+And if you still feel confused about Python & conda, here is a [tutorial](./basics/languages/python/python.md).